 What’s your style?

 Do you take the practice and its philosophies very seriously?
-Do you just consider martial arts an exciting way to get in shape?
+Have you considered martial arts an exciting way to get in shape?
 Do you fall somewhere in the middle?
 It’s important to consider how you personally feel about the craft before you begin teaching it.
 Some studios take the philosophy very seriously while others think of it more as a fitness activity, so they’re likely looking for instructors whose views are in line with theirs.
 If you’re looking to teach privately, potential students will also want to know your teaching style before they delve into a training session.

 It’s more than just martial arts